-Express Scripts Medicare is available only to individuals who qualify for coverage from their former LODA employer and live in our plan service area.
+Express Scripts Medicare is available only to individuals who qualify for coverage from their former employer or retiree group and live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 Our service area includes all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands and American Samoa.